3 Ultimate Things Business Owners Need to Prepare for the New Normal

 #3 Prepare for other potential crises

 When the pandemic hit, not all companies were prepared to adopt flexible work policies.
 Many lacked knowledge on disaster preparedness and had difficulty maintaining day-to-day business activities.
-Their difficulty in coping illustrates how business continuity and disaster recovery planning is vital to mitigating disruptions and rapidly resuming operations.
+Their difficulty in coping illustrates how business continuity and disaster recovery planning are vital to mitigating disruptions and rapidly resuming operations.

 A carefully thought-out plan outlines the steps you need to take before, during, and after an emergency or disaster.
 When planning for a potential crisis, you must: